Phone-GWP-group

 Basic option suited to eCommerce

-Whilst this provides only moderate transit protection, it does prevent items from moving around and colliding with each other during normal handling operations, making it a suitable option for most standard applications (i.e. if the contents are not particularly valuable, delicate or are already in primary packaging).
+Whilst this provides only moderate transit protection, it does prevent items from moving around and colliding with each other during normal handling operations, making it a suitable option for most standard applications (e.g., if the contents are not particularly valuable, delicate or are already in primary packaging).

 It is also readily recycled in standard kerbside recycling.